-The measures we have taken to ensure adherence to our environmental responsibilities, energy usage and carbon emissions are described in the Directors' Report.
-We engage with the government and government regulators through a range of industry consultations and meetings, together with our membership of the Chemical Industries Association and the European Soda Ash Producers Association.
+The measures taken by the Group to ensure adherence to our environmental responsibilities, energy usage and carbon emissions are described in the Directors' Report.
+We engage with the government and government regulators through a range of industry consultations and meetings, together with our membership of the Chemical Industries Association and the European Salt Users' Association.

-The group operates a defined benefit pension scheme which is legally separated from the group and responsibility for its governance lies with the independent board of trustees.
-The group maintains regular contact with the trustees to ensure that interests of the fund members are safeguarded and the requirements of the Pensions Regulator are met.
+The Group operates a defined benefit pension scheme which is legally separated from the Group and responsibility for its governance lies with the independent board of trustees.
+The Group maintains regular contact with the trustees to ensure that interests of the fund members are safeguarded and the requirements of the Pensions Regulator are met.